lsiddiquee/databricks-observability/distributed-tracing/README.md

 # Enabling Distributed Tracing for Python Notebooks: Unleashing the Power of Observability

-This sample illustrates the collection of metrics, traces and logs accross various services and from within Databricks notebooks using OpenTelemetry.
+This sample illustrates the how to collect tracing spanning application boundary.
+Specifically a request originating in a python application triggering a Databricks notebooks using OpenTelemetry.

 It showcases a sample Flask-based API Orchestration service which can invoke a Databricks job and implements a robust distributed tracing solution using the OpenTelemetry library for Python.
 By leveraging distributed tracing, we aim to gain end-to-end visibility into request flows across our distributed system, enabling us to effectively diagnose and optimize performance, identify bottlenecks, and improve overall system reliability.
 OpenTelemetry provides a standardized and vendor-agnostic approach to distributed tracing, making it suitable for our architecture.